Features common to all NSW Acts

 - "The legislature of New South Wales enacts:"

-The enacting formula is usually omitted from versions of the Acts posted on this website in HTML format under the authority given by section 45E of the Interpretation Act 1987.
+The enacting formula is usually omitted from versions of the Acts posted on this website in HTML format under the authority given by the Interpretation Act 1987, section 45E.
 The enacting formula appears in the As Made version of the Act on this website.

 Citation section